 As qualitative research data is usually unstructured a key challenge is to manage, shape and make sense it.
 The most common form of qualitative data analysis is observer impression.
 Computers and software offer a storage place and tools to classify, sort and arrange information.
 However, computers and software fail to do the thinking.
 Identifying themes and patterns in data i.e. uncovering insight requires human skill.

 And human skills and knowledge lie with the observer and analyst.
 While many analysts are graduates, most are career researchers and not business people.
-And for life stage and economic reasons, fieldwork and analysis tasks often fall to younger, less experienced staff members.
+Further, for life stage and economic reasons, fieldwork and analysis tasks often fall to younger, less experienced staff.

 Towards more useful market research